-If you know you’re selling your older home in the near future, you may be wondering if you need to renovate first.
+If you know you’re selling your older home in the near future, you may be wondering if you need to renovate first as part of your selling strategy.
 And if so, how much you should spend?
 You may have heard that “great kitchens sell homes”, “curb appeal is essential”, or about the popularity of spa bathrooms.

 While these things are generally true, whether or not you get your investment back on a remodeling project when you sell will depend on a lot of circumstances.
 There are renovations that pay, and those that will add some value, and those to avoid like the plague.

 The key lies in the difference between what buyers like and what they’ll actually pay more for.

 Renovations That Always Pay

 These are the renos that can make the difference between actually selling at all and not selling.
-You may not get more money, but if you don’t do them you may end up having to drop your selling price.
+You may not get more money, but if you don’t do them, you may end up having to drop your selling price.
+These could be the difference between offering a “move in ready home” or a “fixer upper home”, so it’s best to ensure that you at least have certain renovations in your home before selling.

 1. General Repairs

 A good rule of thumb is to fix anything broken.
-If someone tours your home and sees anything that is in obvious need of repair, they may lose interest in your home entirely.
+If someone tours your home and sees any obvious repairs, they may lose interest in your home entirely, or haggle down the price on the basis of it being a fixer upper property.

 It doesn’t matter if the broken item is actually a minor fix.
 Buyers find damage scary because that ripped screen or cracked floor tile may mean there are more serious issues hiding in the walls.
 Also, many buyers, especially first timers, don’t know enough about home repair to tell if something’s major or minor.